lizmat/raku-all-modules/p6-pdf/PDF-p6/README.md

   - `:repair` causes the reader to perform a full scan, ignoring and recalculating the cross reference stream/index and stream lengths.
 This can be handy if the PDF document has been hand-edited.

 - `$doc.update`
-This performs an incremental update to the input pdf, which must be indexed `PDF` (not applicable to PDF's opened with `:repair`, FDF or JSON files).
+This performs an incremental update to the input pdf, which must be indexed `PDF` (not applicable to PDFs opened with `:repair`, FDF or JSON files).
 A new section is appended to the PDF that contains only updated and newly created objects.
 This method can be used as a fast and efficient way to make small updates to a large existing PDF document.
     - `:diffs(IO::Handle $fh)` - saves just the updates to an alternate location.
 This can be later appended to the base PDF to reproduce the updated PDF.

 - `$doc.save-as("mydoc-2.pdf", :compress, :rebuild, :update)`